Kong/docs.konghq.com/app/_src/gateway/ai-gateway/llm-library-integration-guides/langchain.md

 ## Prompt tuning, audit, and cost control features

-Now that you have your LangChain codebase calling one or many LLMs via Kong AI Gateway, you can snap-in as many features as required, by harnessing [Kong's growing array of AI plugins](/hub/?category=ai).
+Now that you have your LangChain codebase calling one or many LLMs via Kong AI Gateway, you can snap-in as many features as required by harnessing [Kong's growing array of AI plugins](/hub/?category=ai).